Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### Public Key Fingerprints {#public_key_fingerprint}

-The Public Key Fingerprint used in the ServiceConnectionGrant can be created by:
+Public Keys used within the scope of FSC are always part of a x509 certificate.

-1. Encoding the public key as PEM [@!RFC7468].
+A Public Key fingerprint can be created by:

-2. Creating an SHA-256 hash of the Public Key PEM.
+1. Creating an SHA-256 hash of the subjectPublicKeyInfo field of the x.509 Certificate containing the Public Key[@!RFC5280, section 4.1].
-3. Encoding the hash as Base64.
+2. Encoding the hash as Base64.

 ###  Error Handling